AlexanderBraml/Simple-Fault-Detector/README.md

 Here is a simple sketch of the whole system:
 ![sketch of the system](https://github.com/AlexanderBraml/Simple-Fault-Detector/blob/main/Docs/Sketch.jpg?raw=true)

 This is a very simple project and easily extendable, so feel free to use my code however you want.
-You just need a file called env.py to store credentials and constants.
-A sample is in the Server directory.
+You just need a .env file to store credentials and constants.
+An example is in the src directory.

 I don't plan on extending this any further, maybe a few quick fixes, but nothing more.